clueless-skywatcher/greysqale/README.md

 Employee.insert(name = 'Mark', age = 45, salary = 60000) # Creates an employee with default department IT
 Employee.insert(name = 'Sam', age = 39, salary = 40000, department = 'HR')
 ```

+Caveats and Todos:
+- Pool connections have been implemented, but not tested.
+- Implement select rows, update rows
+- Implement Aggregate functions